Thank you for reading our post, please rate this article at the end.

 Decide Your Budget

 Set the maximum amount you are willing to pay for the selected camper.
-This is the highest amount you are going to pay for the camper.
+This is the highest amount you will pay for the camper.
 It must not include taxes and other fees.

-This figure should be realistic and fall within the span others are paying.
-If you ask for too little, you are never going to fix a deal.
+This figure should be realistic and fall within the range of what others are paying.
+If you ask for too little, you’ll never close a deal.

 Also, note down the second number, your preferred cost.
 It must be less than the amount you are willing to pay.
 First, you will try with this lower number.